Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Experiments

-Another advantage of the proposed method that we would like to highlight is that the cost of our approach can almost be ignored compared to the cost of adversarial training as the cost involves only a single pass scan of a set of images to determine the hyper-parameter $c^{th}$.
-This implies that these models can enhance robustness for free.
-Specifically, LefEAT can achieve a robust accuracy of 57.30\% by removing inefficient training data.
-By combining LefEAT model with our approach, a robust accuracy of 59.55\% can be achieved, which is comparable to RST-AWP (60.04\%).
+Additionally, models integrated with our approach incur significantly lower training costs compared to models with similar robustness.
+For example, combining the LefEAT model with our method achieves a robust accuracy of 59.55\% can be achieved, which is comparable to RST-AWP (60.04\%).
 However, RST-AWP introduces more images from another dataset, resulting in a higher cost in each epoch.
 Similarly, for the CIFAR100 dataset, DefEAT with our proposed method achieves a robust accuracy of 32.11\%, which is better than EffAug (31.85\%), which involves more complex data augmentation during the training stage.
-This aligns with the suggestion by DefEAT that some data can be removed without hurting robustness.
-Holistically, we believe that our approach might provide a hint during the late phase of adversarial training to drop inefficient weights, resulting in further cost savings or enhanced resilience.
+This result supports DefEAT's suggestion that unnecessary data can be eliminated without sacrificing robustness.
+Overall, we believe that our approach offers a valuable strategy for pruning inefficient weights in the later stages of adversarial training, potentially leading to further cost savings or enhanced resilience.

-Another interesting observation presented in these tables is that standard accuracy is also improved for all models on both CIFAR10 and CIFAR100 datasets.
-Although this phenomenon cannot be explained by Lemma \ref{lemma:ours}, we believe that the output range between ReLU and the proposed functions has a high similarity.
-Consequently, this arrangement can maintain the accuracy of clean data.
+An interesting observation from the tables is that standard accuracy improves for all models on both CIFAR10 and CIFAR100.
+While this is not directly explained by Lemma \ref{lemma:ours}, we hypothesize that the output ranges of ReLU and our proposed function are similar, helping maintain accuracy on clean data.